Ortnit: Ortnit A

 V. (347–483) At dawn, they set off for Muntabur.
 On arrival they pitch their tents outside the castle, but are too close and are shot at from the ramparts.
 That night, however, Alberich steals into the castle and throws the bows and arrows into the moat.
 Believing this to be the work of the devil, the heathens pressure the queen to let Ortnit have her daughter.
 But the king rejects the suggestion angrily.
 The next day, battle is joined.
-Distressed at the battle and the danger to her father's life, the princess prays to Apollo and Mohammed.
+Distressed at the battle and the danger to her father's life, the princess prays to Apollo and Muhammad.
 Alberich pretends to be a messenger from (the Christian) God but even so cannot persuade the girl to marry Ortnit, until she challenges him to prove he is stronger than her gods, whereupon he shatters her shrine and throws it into the moat.
 The princess relents in order to spare her father, and sends her ring to Ortnit.
 Battle ceases and the heathens withdraw into the castle.
 Alberich sneaks in and brings out the princess to Ortnit, who rides off with her.
 As soon as her father discovers she is missing he rides in pursuit of Ortnit with his army.
 In the ensuing battle, the heathen army is completely destroyed, though Machorel escapes to the safety of the castle.
 Ortnit sets sail and, after the princess has been baptized, they marry.

 VI.
 (484–526) Machorel is visited by a huntsman, who has stolen two eggs from a dragon's cave and offers to take them to Lombardy to hatch so that they can then devastate Ortnit's land.
 Machorel agrees and sends the huntsman to Lombardy with gifts.
 Ortnit and his wife are delighted at these signs of reconciliation.
 After he has shown these to Ortnit, the huntsman reveals that one gift, an elephant, must be left to grow before being given.
 Ortnit orders the huntsman to be shown to a suitable cave in the mountains and given provisions.
 As the dragons grow the provisions start to become inadequate and dragons start to devastate the land in their search for food.
 After a year, in which knights have failed to defeat the dragons, Ortnit decides that he must take on the task himself.

 VII.
 (527–575) During an emotional parting from his wife, who tries to dissuade him, Ortnit tells her that if he fails to return, the knight who comes back with his armour, his ring and the dragon's tongue, will have avenged his death.
 Alberich refuses to accompany Ortnit, but warns him not to fall asleep.
 After a day and night wandering at random without finding the dragon, he sits down to rest but is overcome by sleep.
 When the dragon approaches, Ortnit's hound attempts to wake him, but without success.
 The dragon gulps him down whole, and, returning to its lair, feeds him to its young, who suck Ortnit out through his armour.